Variable Annuity, Life Insurance, and Premium Financing Misconduct Claims

 Most disputes between investors and broker-dealers are subject to mandatory arbitration before FINRA.
 The FINRA arbitration agreement an investor signs at account opening, together with FINRA Rule 12200, generally requires securities-related claims against a member firm to be heard in a FINRA arbitration forum rather than in state or federal court.

 That arbitration regime applies to securities claims.
-Many investors who lost money to broker misconduct were sold a mix of products — variable annuities (securities), alongside whole life policies, term life, and fixed annuities (not securities).
+Many investors who lost money to broker misconduct were sold a mix of products — variable annuities (securities), alongside whole life policies, term life, fixed annuities, and premium-financed life insurance (not securities).
 When the conduct involves both kinds of products and the claims are intertwined, it is often possible to litigate the matter in state court rather than in FINRA arbitration — and to keep the related claims together.

 That distinction matters.
 State court means access to a jury, broader discovery, and a substantively different damages environment than FINRA arbitration.
 The prospect of a jury sitting in judgment of how a major insurance company sold complex products to a retiree or a busy professional is meaningful leverage that simply does not exist in arbitration.
 Defendants, for the same reason, prefer arbitration.
 The forum question — whether a case proceeds in arbitration or in court — is one of the most important early decisions in any matter that involves a mix of products.
 We evaluate it carefully before any complaint is filed.